 While it’s not known exactly when dogs became such a big part of human society, one thing we do know is that the ancient Egyptians valued them almost as much as we do now.

-They were utilized by the police and military, trained as guard dogs, used for hunting, and of course, kept as pets.
+They were utilized by the military, trained as guard dogs, used for hunting, and of course, kept as pets.
 In fact, they were so beloved that they were often mummified and buried with their owners so they could keep them company in the afterlife.
 Some pups even received their own burials, and certain cemeteries had sections reserved exclusively for dogs.